-Concrete Maintenance Holes shall be provided at all changes in direction of the sewer and at all street intersections, but no further apart than 120 m.
 Maintenance Holes shall be 1200 mm diameter or larger, conforming to OPSD Series 700.
 Benching shall be provided in all Maintenance Holes.
 Catch basin Maintenance Holes shall contain a sump or minimum depth of 300 mm below lowest invert on sewers up to and including 450 mm diameter.

-Frames and covers shall be OPSD 401.01 Type A, or approved equal, set on not less than three (3) layers nor more than six (6) layers of brick or pre-cast units, which shall be parged on the outside face.
+Blind connections to the main sewer are prohibited unless approved by the Municipal Engineer.
+Frames and covers shall be OPSD 401.01 Type A, or approved equal, set on not less than three (3) layers nor more than six (6) layers of pre-cast units, which shall be parged on the outside face.
+Adjustment units shall conform to OPSD 704.010.
+Steel lift rings are not permitted.